Knee osteoarthritis

 - A partial or total knee replacement.
 Your surgeon will replace damaged parts of your knee joint with artificial parts.

-For more information, see our section on treatment for knee osteoarthritis.
+For more information, see our sections on self-help and treatment for knee osteoarthritis.

-For more information, see our section on treatment for knee osteoarthritis.
+For more information, see our section on symptoms of knee osteoarthritis.

-While knee osteoarthritis can affect everybody differently, it doesn’t always continue to get steadily worse over time in stages.
-You may find that it reaches a peak a few years after your knee osteoarthritis symptoms start and then stays the same or even gets better.
+Knee osteoarthritis can affect everybody differently and it doesn’t always continue to get steadily worse.
+You may find that your knee osteoarthritis symptoms stay the same or even get better.
 Or you may have several periods of moderate pain with improvements in between.
 But it’s also possible that it will get progressively worse and you may eventually need surgery.

 Did our Knee osteoarthritis information help you?